-Teen Band Nick And The Groove Becomes Overnight Viral Sensation With Cover Of ‘Barracuda’
+Teen Band, Nick And The Groove, Becomes Overnight Viral Sensation With Cover Of ‘Barracuda’

 Nick and the Groove is a new band that has come out of The School of Rock – Clear Lake, and taken the internet by storm.
 The band formed only three months ago, and with only two gigs under their belt, they already have labels knocking at the door and the internet passing around their catalog of videos as if they were candy at Halloween.

 The most popular of their covers so far is the Heart classic, “Barracuda,” according to KLUV.
 Most estimates have their video catalog already topping 10 million total views across platforms, but it’s tough to keep up with the numbers exploding over the past three days in particular.

 Nick and the Groove features Nicholas Connors on lead vocals, 18-year-old Erich Niekam on guitar, 18-year-old Caeden Breneman on drums, 16-year-old Raine McClaine on keys and vocals, and 15-year-old Emily Klang on bass guitars and vocals.
-Their Facebook page, which only popped up at the end of June is approaching 50,000 likes, and already has over 51,000 followers.
-It’s no doubt this massive social media exposure has helped land the band some work, with their next show scheduled for August 31 at Capone’s Oven and Bar · Houston, Texas.
+Their Facebook page, which only popped up at the end of June, is approaching 50,000 likes, and already has over 51,000 followers.
+It’s no doubt this massive social media exposure has helped land the band some work, with their next show scheduled for August 31 at Capone’s Oven and Bar in Houston, Texas.

 I can't believe my eyes and ears! ???????? https://t.co/TJMdXFOcVW